google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 post from David Schnurr that has you covered.
 Check out [Using headless Chrome as an automated screenshot tool ](https://medium.com/@dschnr/using-headless-chrome-as-an-automated-screenshot-tool-4b07dffba79a).

+### REPL mode (read-eval-print loop) {: #repl }

+The `--repl` flag runs Headless in a mode where you can evaluate JS expressions in the browser, right from the command line:

+    $ chrome --headless --disable-gpu --repl https://www.chromestatus.com/
+    [0608/112805.245285:INFO:headless_shell.cc(278)] Type a Javascript expression to evaluate or "quit" to exit.
+    >>> location.href
+    {"result":{"type":"string","value":"https://www.chromestatus.com/features"}}
+    >>> quit
+    $

 ## Debugging Chrome without a browser UI? {: #frontend }